OndrejHwong/JCN-FDU/index.md

 1. Fork the JCN-FDU repository.
 2. Post your talk by modifying the [index.md](https://github.com/LingweiZhang/JCN-FDU) and adding related materials about your talk into the [2020Spring](https://github.com/LingweiZhang/JCN-FDU) folder.
 3. Submit a pull request for your modification.
+4. Ask our contact support to merge it to

 ### Support or Contact